AleoNet/snarkOS/parameters/scripts/README.md

 ## Subroutines

-To perform the predicate SNARK parameter generation only, run:
+To perform the program SNARK parameter generation only, run:
 ```$xslt
-./predicate_snark.sh
+./program_snark.sh
 ```

 To perform the inner SNARK parameter generation only, run: